hasgeek/hasjob/README.md

 Finish configuration with:

     $ python manage.py db create

+You will need to install all dependencies listed in `package.json`

+    $ cd hasjob/assets
+    $ npm install

+You will need to run Webpack to bundle CSS, JS files & generate the service-worker.js

+    $ cd hasjob/assets
+    $ yarn build

 Before you run the server in development mode, make sure you have Postgres server and Redis server running as well.
 To start Hasjob: